 Contact Emily with questions about program development and design for GEO’s peer learning, speaking engagement, publications and other programming.

-Emily Wexler is a senior manager on GEO’s program team.
+Emily Wexler is a director on GEO’s program team.
 She previously served as a project specialist for the Scaling What Works initiative and has been with GEO since June 2011.
 In her current position Emily develops and delivers content for GEO peer learning, speaking engagements, publications and other programming.

 Prior to joining GEO Emily received her master of public policy from Duke University’s Terry Sanford School of Public Policy.
 During her time at the Sanford School, Emily focused on the use of communities and research to design effective social policies and programs.
 In particular, she worked with the Z. Smith Reynolds Foundation for her masters project to provide strategy and analysis on how to successfully implement data collection tools in North Carolina’s domestic violence and sexual assault agencies.